 10 minutes Reading time

-We’ve been exploring the pages of the book industry in this iteration of our sector reports, seeing who’s got the best online marketing strategy.
-Inside, you’ll discover your competitor’s best strategies, analysed using a range of important marketing metrics.
+We’ve been exploring the book sellers online industry in this iteration of our sector reports, seeing who’s got the best online marketing strategy.
+Inside, you’ll discover your competitor’s best tactics, analysed using a range of important marketing metrics.

-If you’re looking to upgrade your online performance this year, and beyond, get your hands on this free UK book market report now.
-Use the form above and we’ll send it to you asap.
+If you’re looking to upgrade your online performance this year and beyond, get your hands on this free UK book market report now.
+Use the form above and we’ll send it over for free.

-A lot of brands have good increases in visibility.
-These include big brands such as Waterstones and WHSmith, as well as smaller brands like Black Wells.
+A lot of brands have seen decent increases in visibility.
+This basically means they are now performing better on the base of keywords their site ranks for.
+These include big brands such as Waterstones and WHSmith, And Penguin.

 Despite the overall boost in the industry, some brands didn’t do so well.
-These included The Works, The Book People, and World of Books.
+These included Book Depository, Barnes And Noble, and The Book People.